sb-ph/portfolio-starter/README.md

 To edit or add content without the command line, you need to use GitHub’s interface to navigate your files within the [`/content`](/content) folder in your repository.
 See the [content editing documentation](#editing-content) to learn more about the structure of the `/content` folder and each of the files within it, particularly the [global data](#global-data) file that includes your website title and URL.

-To edit a page, you must open the relevant file in GitHub and then click the Edit button (the button with the pencil icon) in the upper-right corner above the page contents.
+To edit or delete an existing file, you must open the relevant file in GitHub and then click either the Edit button (the button with the pencil icon) or the Delete button (the button with the bin) in the upper-right corner above the page contents.

 If you want to add a new page, you must navigate to the [`posts`](/content/posts), [`projects`](/content/projects), or [`pages`](/content/pages) folder depending on what you want to add and then click the “Create new file” button near the top of the page.
 This will open a new editor page where you can add your filename and file contents.
 Since all text content is written in Markdown, the filename must end in `md` (i.e. `my-post-name.md`).